Prohelion/prohelion.github.io/_documentation/WaveSculptor_Motor_Controllers/WaveSculptor22_User_Manual/Getting_started.md

 # Getting Started

-Work through this manual in sequence, using this checklist as you go.
+Work through this manual in sequence, using this checklist as you go:
 *   Items arrived in good condition
-*   Read and understood the datasheet
+*   Read and understood the [datasheet](http://localhost:4000/WaveSculptor_Motor_Controllers/WaveSculptor22_Motor_Drive_Datasheet/Overview.html)
 *   Read and understood this document
 *   A good mounting location chosen
 *   Cooling system designed